AutoResearch/autora/docs/examples/closed-loop-basic/experiment.md

 # Constructing the Experiment

-In this study, we will want to design a simple phychophysics experiment in which participants are tasked to decide which of two sets of dots has more dots.
+In this study, we will want to design a simple psychophysics experiment in which participants are tasked to decide which of two sets of dots has more dots.

 In this part of the example, we will code up two functions, one function ``trial_sequence`` for generating a sequence of experiment conditions, and another function ``stimulus_sequence`` for compiling the corresponding experiment.
 We will need both functions to run the AutoRA workflow.
 Accordingly, we will integrate these functions into the Researcher Hub.